 Older Adult Abandonment

-By FindLaw Staff | Legally reviewed by Laura Temme, Esq. | Last updated October 27, 2022
+By FindLaw Staff | Legally reviewed by Melissa Bender, Esq. | Last reviewed October 27, 2022

 Elder abandonment, sometimes called "older adult abandonment" or "senior abandonment," is a form of older adult abuse.
 It occurs when a person has assumed responsibility for providing care to an elderly individual -- but then deserts that individual.

-Background on Elder Abandonment
+Elder Abandonment Background

 Older Adult Abandonment vs. Older Adult Neglect

-Neglect is also a form of mistreatment and older adult abuse.
-Neglect occurs when assigned caregivers, whether professionals or family members, fail to meet the needs of the older adult.
+Neglect is a form of mistreatment and older adult abuse.
+Neglect occurs when caregivers, whether professionals or family members, fail to meet the needs of the older adult.
 It is common to see withholding of basic needs such as:

-Food
+- Food

-Social contact
+- Social contact

-Personal hygiene
+- Personal hygiene

-Health care
+- Health care

 Elder Abandonment: State Law Basics